a critical need

 It’s a diverse group of five women.
 Among their many roles and areas of expertise, one can find law, information technology, business administration, political advocacy, rehabilitating youth with the UNDP, and a graduate degree in gender and development.
 In common are their Somali ethnicity, Muslim faith, and burning desire to prepare themselves and nurture other ...More

 Frequently asked questions

 I am a woman and very interested in being a part of this program.
 How can I apply?
 WPLP does not accept individual applications; the program works in collaboration with partner organizations around the world which receive funding, screen applicants and then recommend them to EMU to see if the applicants meet admission requirements.
+(KENYA 2014 APPLICANTS: You already have a supporting organization and should apply here.)
 If you wish to know whether there is a cohort in your region to which you may apply, please contact us at .

 What is the difference between the graduate certificate in conflict transformation and this one?
 Both certificates are 15 hours; however, WPLP coursework is shaped by the specific needs of women leaders who frequently come from conflict or post-conflict zones.

 Does EMU/CJP accept individual applications to the program?
 See above.

 Where does funding come from?
 WPLP is funded by a variety of government and development organizations.

 Does the program only accept women?
 For now, yes.
 We hope to eventually welcome men who are concerned with gender issues and empowering and accompanying women in political processes and community leadership to build healthy and transformed communities.